ihor/NSPL/README.md

 ##### partition($predicate, $sequence)

-Returns two lists, one containing values for which your predicate returned true, and the other containing the items that returned false
+Returns two lists, one containing values for which the predicate returned true, and the other containing the items that returned false
 ```php
 assert([[1, 2, 3], ['a', 'b', 'c']] === partition('is_numeric', ['a', 1, 'b', 2, 'c', 3]));
 ```